ShreeNiraula/osm/README.md

 #### [shreeniraula.com.np](https://shreeniraula.com.np/) | LinkedIn: [ShreeNiraula](https://www.linkedin.com/in/shreeniraula/) | Twitter: [@ShreeNiraula](https://twitter.com/ShreeNiraula) | YouTube: [@ShreeNiraula](https://www.youtube.com/@ShreeNiraula/)

 Welcome!
-This repository walks you through setting up Nominatim, a powerful geocoding tool that works with OpenStreetMap (OSM) data.
+This repository walks you through setting up Nominatim, a powerful geocoding tool that works with Open Street Map (OSM) data.
 This guide is specifically designed for Nepal, making it easy to set up and start using OSM data for geospatial services like location search, reverse geocoding, and more.

 The setup includes everything you need, from installing dependencies to configuring PostgreSQL, setting up Nginx as a reverse proxy, and securing your server with HTTPS.
 Once set up, you'll have a fully functional Nominatim instance for your own geospatial needs.